 - Students not enrolled on campus for a Winter Term and approved for an End of Term room change (Fall or Winter), MUST VACATE THEIR ROOM WHEN THEY LEAVE CAMPUS AT THE END OF THE FALL TERM.
 If a student leaves campus before they can be notified if their request for a room change is approved they must still pack their room and make arrangements for a friend to move their belongings.

-- Students may not pick up a new room key or move any belongings into that room until they return to campus.
+- Students may not pick up a new room key or move any belongings into that room until they return to campus, or the official start date of that BANNER housing record.

 - Due to the nature of this process it is essential that students provide clear details about what they would or would not like in a room change.